PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/communication-templates/reviewers/bidding-2nd-issue.md

 artifacts.
 But if something particularly interests you or if you think something is too far outside your expertise, this is your chance to indicate it.

-The deadline for preferences is **Monday, Dec 15, 2025**, after this we will be assigning reviews.

 Please don't hesitate to contact us with any questions or concerns at any stage of this process!